starwisp/Civizard-tileset-archeology/README.md

 This is only halfway true: It is the same tile that gets swapped in as different animation phases.
 Instead, the palettes/CLUTs are getting cycled, which leads to for example the shore wave animations or glow effects in Civizard.
 This technique is called canvas cycling.
 See an example for that in further information ('Example of canvas cycling').
 This is the reason why in the beginning I could dump animation phases of shore tiles with waves (see images end of section 3.1.2.).
 "Retroarch beetle hw core" just dumps what is loaded into VRAM and in that case it was the same tile in different CLUTs.
 Let's see if we can figure out how this works exactly in Civizard.

+One problem solved.
+This still involves a lot of manual steps and knowledge of PSX graphics and the usage of "tiledggd-pe-".
+The script still cannot deal with the terrain tile containers.
+Then there is the question why so far we only needed 2 of the 4 palette files and if they may be combined with the rest of the tileset graphics data to make this a regular *.tim graphics file that can be loaded into an editor like most of the other files, thus eliminating the need for 'TiledGGD'.
+The aim is to automate some parts of this.
+Until the next one.

 To be continued...